-China warns U.S. 'opening fire' on world with tariff threats
+U.S. 'opening fire' on world with tariff threats, says China

 A senior Western diplomat told Reuters that there was no sign of any talks at the moment between the two countries, even via back channels.

-The industry source said Beijing had been unable to address the Trump administration’s concerns on Chinese trade policies in at least five key area, including forced technology transfers, Chinese industrial overcapacity, government subsidies, SOE reform, and Beijing’s restrictions in the cloud computing industry.
+The industry source said China had been unable to address the Trump administration’s concerns about Chinese trade policies in at least five key area, including forced technology transfers, Chinese industrial overcapacity, government subsidies, SOE reform, and Beijing’s restrictions in the cloud computing industry.

-Reporting by Elias Glenn and Stella Qiu; Additional reporting by Ben Blanchard and Michael Martina; Editing by Shri Navaratnam
+Reporting by Elias Glenn and Stella Qiu; Additional reporting by Ben Blanchard and Michael Martina; Editing by Shri Navaratnam, Robert Birsel